 - Update your OCLC holdings through batch processing

 Academic and research libraries around the world are implementing programs to share the responsibility and costs of maintaining print collections.
-Several factors are driving this change.
+Several factors are driving this change, including:

 - A growing shift in scholarly attention from print to electronic formats means that low-use retrospective print collections are perceived to deliver less value.

-- Competing demands for library space favor teaching, learning, and collaboration vs. "a warehouse of books."
+- Competing demands for library space favor teaching, learning, and collaboration versus "a warehouse of books".

 - The number of institutions with both the mandate and the capacity to support long-term print preservation is shrinking.

 - As the return on investment in local print collections diminishes, libraries seek to externalize print operations to shared repositories.